Conflicts of Interest Statement

 Securities legislation in Canada requires LP Financial Planning Services Ltd. (LP Financial or we) to make certain disclosures regarding conflicts of interest.
 This statement is to inform you of the nature and extent of the conflicts of interest that might be expected to arise between LP Financial and/or our advisors and our clients.

 It is important for you to be informed about how we identify and respond to conflicts of interest in order to minimize their impact.
 We consider a conflict of interest to be any situation where the interests of a client and those of LP Financial and/or our advisors do not align or may be perceived not to align.
 We recommend that you review the updated conflicts of interest disclosure carefully, and we encourage you to reach out to your advisor if you have any questions.
+We are committed to ensuring that the interests of our clients always have precedence.
+As a mutual fund dealer and member of CIRO, we must ensure effective management of any situation that could give rise to a conflict of interest.
+We seek to manage conflicts of interest in the best interests of our clients.

 A conflict of interest arises when the interests of different persons, particularly your interests and those of LP Financial or one of our advisors, are incompatible or divergent.
 As a result, situations may arise that may influence, or be perceived to influence, LP Financial or one of our advisors to act in their own interests and not in your best interests.